Brewers vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bryson Stott and the Philadelphia Phillies will look to beat Freddy Peralta, the Milwaukee Brewers' named starter, on Friday at 8:10 PM ET.
+Kyle Schwarber and the Philadelphia Phillies will play Christian Yelich and the Milwaukee Brewers on Saturday at American Family Field, at 7:15 PM ET.

-The Phillies have been listed as -120 moneyline favorites for this matchup with the Brewers (+100).
-The total for the matchup has been set at 7.5 runs.
+The favored Phillies have -140 moneyline odds against the underdog Brewers, who are listed at +115.
+A 9-run total is set for this matchup.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.